pgbouncer/pgbouncer/doc/config.md

 ```
 Note down the SCRAM secret from the QUERY and set it in PgBouncer's `userlist.txt`.

-If you used a tool other than `psql -E` then you need to set the SCRAM secret also in the server
+If you used a tool other than `psql --echo-hidden` then you need to set the SCRAM secret also in the server
 (you can use `alter role <role_name> password '<scram_secret>'` for that).

 ## HBA file format